lala-data/cmustudent-repository/mentalhealth_part2.md

 ## Conclusion
-It was a great experience preparing the project to make it interesting .
+It was a great experience preparing the project to make it interesting.
 I used Persona and Moodboards which remarkably enhanced my original story.
 Reviewers provided me valuable feedback which I never thought of.All of them were deeply interested in the subject and earnest in providing feedback.During the course of this week I will try to enhance it and make it much better based on the feedback received.